nightclubs/funcaptcha-solver/README.md

 ```

 ##### If you want to use threading, I suggest you ignore all exceptions due to rate limits and shit.

+## Updates
+full requests-based python funcaptcha solver using images instead of audio!! (working on this rn!)